Frequently asked questions about laptops

 What about Antivirus?

-The University has purchased Antivirus software for Windows and Macintosh for all student computers and it is available at no charge for download through the Resources tab in WebCentral.
+The University has purchased Antivirus software for Windows and Macintosh for all student computers and it is available at no charge for download through the Resources tab in PioneerWeb.

 What about Wireless Networking?

-In order to use the wireless network, you need to have logged in to WebCentral and have a wireless ethernet adapter capable of the WPA2-Enterprise encryption protocol.
-You will be asked to authenticate with your DU ID and Passcode.
-The automated configuration utility can be accessed by connecting to the network "DU Guest Wireless" and launching an Internet browser.
+In order to use the wireless network, you need to have logged in to PioneerWeb and have a wireless ethernet adapter capable of the WPA2-Enterprise encryption protocol.
+You will be asked to authenticate with your DU ID and Password.
+The automated configuration utility can be accessed by connecting to the network "DU WiFi" and launching an Internet browser.
+Accessing the Wireless Networks at the University of Denver

-It is important to note that wireless network connectivity is not a replacement for traditional wired connectivity--rather, it is designed to supplement areas that currently have no wired connectivity.
+It is important to note that wireless network connectivity is not a replacement for traditional wired connectivity.
 Wireless connections are considerably slower than the wired connections.
-Many new computers are equipped with integrated 802.11b wireless devices.
+Many new computers are equipped with integrated 802.11b/g/n wireless devices.

 Do I need a printer in my room?